 Some of the most exhilarating travel experiences I’ve had have involved aerial sightseeing.
-I’ve taken a helicopter flight over the grand canyon in the USA and I’ve flown in a small plane over the Nazca lines in Peru.
-Both were amazing!
-But neither of these were as spectacular and breathtaking as taking a scenic flight over Namibia.
+I’ve taken a helicopter flight over the grand canyon in the USA, I’ve flown in a small plane over the Nazca lines in Peru and I’ve also flown over Iceland.
+All of these were amazing!
+But none were as spectacular and breathtaking as taking a scenic flight over Namibia.

-In my post on the 11 Ways to Explore the Namib Desert, I wrote about how I had become intrigued by Namibia after seeing photos of the desert that were taken from the International Space Station.
+In my post on the things to do in the Namib Desert, I wrote about how I had become intrigued by Namibia after seeing photos of the desert that were taken from the International Space Station.
 Not only did this make me want to go to Namibia, but it also made me want to see it from the air.
 So when I was planning my bucket list road trip around Namibia, I set about finding a way to include an aerial tour or Namib Desert scenic flight.

 There are several scenic flights and fly-in safaris in Namibia, and I looked at a few of them.
 I considered a scenic flight around the Sossusvlei area, and I was very close to booking a hot air balloon ride.
 In the end, I booked a small plane scenic flight with Pleasure Flights & Safaris because they offered a really extensive route: I wanted to see as much of Namibia from the air as I possibly could, and their ‘Ultimate South’ route seemed to offer just that.
 I don’t have any kind of commission deal with them – but I am happy to recommend them because my scenic flight was amazing.